-One of Angelica’s high school peers, Jackie Sanger, knew of Angelica’s promiscuity, but was still shocked when she heard about her career choice.
+One of Angelica’s high school peers, Sally Smith, who’s name has been changed by request, knew of Angelica’s promiscuity, but was still shocked when she heard about her career choice.
 “I find porn to be really degrading and disgusting.
 I guess if you don’t have morals or self-respect, than you might as well do what you love and enjoy.”
 Other friends from high school remember Angelica’s apparent “need” to have sex.
 A former lover said she was, “blank and mechanical.
 As if [sex] was something she had to do.”
 He also said, “She has been having sex like [a porn star] for several years already, may as well be paid.”

 Amy Brooke, Angelica’s former roommate and sometimes co-star, believes that the negative stigmas of porn aren’t necessarily true.
 “Porn does not objectify women and definitely not on set!
 We are the centre of attention so they cater to us all the time, making sure we are comfortable.”
 To the opposition, Amy says, “At least I get paid for something people do on a regular basis.
 A job is a job.
 It doesn’t mean that we are like that off camera.”